rozek/node-red-openai-api/README.md

 > Nota bene: this work is currently in progress, a first release is planned for monday, April 24th, 2023 - stay tuned.

+## Credits ##

+The Node-RED HTTP entry points are based on the [Open AI API documentation](https://platform.openai.com/docs/introduction) and an [OpenAPI specification for the Open AI API](https://github.com/openai/openai-openapi)

 ## License ##

 [MIT License](LICENSE.md)